 That comes to a total of 28 games to play on my own, most of which are first-time plays.

-All the ones I have mentioned up until now have been my own lonesome backlog, but me and my girlfriend also have to finish up Mario Odyssey, plus most of the games on the Nintendo Classic Mini SNES (which includes 21 games).
+All the games I have mentioned up until now have been my own lonesome backlog, but me and my girlfriend also have to finish up Mario Odyssey, plus most of the games on the Nintendo Classic Mini SNES (which includes 21 games).

 We also have to continue playing Borderlands: The Handsome Collection, and Batman: The Telltale Series beyond episode 2.